tshree/Detection-of-robotic-grasp/README.txt

-Code for Deep Learning for Detecting Robotic Grasps, Ian Lenz, Honglak Lee, Ashutosh Saxena.
-In Robotics: Science and Systems (RSS), 2013.
+Code for Deep Learning for Detecting Robotic Grasps

 Intended to be a simple codebase which will allow you to load the grasping dataset, process and whiten it, train a network, and perform grasp